Steven Erikson bibliography: Malazan Book of the Fallen

 Erikson and Ian C. Esslemont initially devised the Malazan world as a backdrop for a table-top role-playing game.
 Unhappy with the lack of quality adult oriented fantasy movies at the time, the duo decided to write their own movie script using their gaming experience and the world they had created.
 The script, titled Gardens of the Moon, was deemed too risky and failed to sell.
 With interest in the script seeming nonexistent, Erikson, with Esslemont's go ahead, reworked it into a fantasy novel, which he completed around 1991–92.

 After meeting almost a decade of rejection, the novel was finally sold to Transworld, a division of Random House.
 The publisher was pleased with the work and requested additional books in the series.
 Using the history of the Malazan world, nine additional novels were plotted.
 After the publication of Gardens of the Moon, reviews spread via the internet, and Orion publications attempted to lure the writer away from Transworld.
 However, Transworld retained an option on additional novels in the series and offered £675,000 for the remaining nine books of the series.

 While there are many plotlines woven through the whole series, the main storyline focuses on a period in time where the Malazan Empire is facing resistance to their conquest of the world.
 The series was completed with the publication of The Crippled God, the tenth novel in the series, in 2011.

 Erikson's background as an archeologist and anthropologist also shaped how he crafted the story.
-His approach was to use as many perspectives and point of views as possible in terms of interpreting history.
+His approach was to use as many perspectives and points of view as possible in terms of interpreting history.
 He also drew inspiration from Homers Illiad, where gods constantly meddled into mortal affairs, adding the twist that it doesn't always work out as planned for the god.

 As of 2018, 3 million copies have been sold.